raspberrypilearning/astro-pi-flight-case-mk2/en/step_4.md

 --- task ---

-The do the same thing with the region around the button holes.
+Then do the same thing with the region around the button holes.

 ![Photo showing the peeling off of the scaffolding from beneath the buttons](images/remove_button_scaffold.JPG)